jayu/rev-dep/README.md

 - `-e --exclude <globs...>` - A list of globs to determine files excluded in entry points search (_optional_)
 - `-cs, --compactSummary` - print a compact summary of reverse resolution with a count of found paths (_optional_)
 - `-a, --all` - finds all paths combination of a given dependency.
 Might work very slow or crash for some projects due to heavy usage of RAM (_optional_)
+- `-ntp --notTraversePaths <paths...>` - Specify file paths relative to resolution root, that should not be traversed when finding dependency path (_optional_)
+- `-iti --ignoreTypesImports` - Use this flag to not follow type imports when resolving modules (_optional_)

 ### Command `entry-points`